North Coast wine grape harvest hits record $2B in 2018 as grape, bulk-wine markets cool in 2019

 Last year’s price growth was propelled by continued increases for Napa County cabernet sauvignon that pushed wine grape revenue for the county's grapes over $1 billion for the first time, even if tempered by the first pullback in pricing for Sonoma County pinot noir grapes in a decade, according to the grape crush report.

 Wineries crushed 588,864 tons from North Coast vineyards last year, according to the report.
-That’s up nearly 26% from 2017 and 18.0% above the five-year average.
-Originally estimated to be 4.3 million tons, the California wine grape crop actually topped 4.5 million tons, up about 12 percent from both 2017 and the average.
-It also bested the previous bumper crop of 4.2 million in 2013.
+That was up nearly 26% from 2017 and 18.0% above the five-year average.
+The 2018 California wine grape crop topped 4.281 million tons, up about 7% from 2017 tonnage and the five-year average as well as beating the previous bumper crop of 4.25 million tons in 2013.

 The highly anticipated annual grape crush report is a benchmark for negotiations between growers and vintners on tons sought and prices per ton to be paid.
 But concerns about the ability to sell the now 8.3 million more cases of wine from the region has started a shift from years of vintners’ buying much of what’s available from vineyards in premium regions to feed projected growth in sales of bottled fine wine, according to market experts.